Stanford Conferences is your strategic partner for all your virtual event planning needs

 Who are the key players producing your virtual event?
 Best practice alert: Besides the speaker or panelists, it is advisable to have a “supporting cast” of three or more assistants for any virtual event.

-- The host.
-This person will be responsible for technical aspects of your event.
+- Host - This person will be responsible for technical aspects of your event.

 STEP 4: Determine Technology Needs